r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

-<blockquote>In the next example we are going to write one handler resource file, because there are times when we 'persiste' our payload in target system and a few days passed we dont remmenber the handler configuration set that day, thats one of the ways rc scripting can be used for besides automating the framework like describe before (erb scripting can access metasploit api).</blockquote>
+<blockquote>In the next example we are going to write one handler resource file, because there are times when we 'persiste' our payload in target system and a few days passed we dont remmenber the handler configuration set that day, thats<br />one of the ways rc scripting can be used for.
+Besides automating the framework (erb scripting can access metasploit api).</blockquote>

 - **Create a resource file using bash terminal prompt**`[bash prompt]`<br />